AkshaySiwal/auto-scaler/README.md

 Auto-scaler by default generally does not perform any scalling activity until the cooldown period has expired.
 If you want to force Auto-scaler to ignore the cooldown period for some testing, then you can do so by deleting the cooldown lock file `.cooldown_time.lock`.
 Please note that it will only let Auto-scaler Ignore cool down once.

-## Want to check what configuration values the auto-scaler has picked?
+## Want to Check what Configuration values the Auto-Scaler has picked?
 When you start the auto-scaler, it dumps its effective configuration in file `etc/configs.cfg` to help you debug.

 ## Graph
 You can run [graph.py](graph.py) in a separate terminal to plot a graph to see how metrics behave with scaling activities.
 ![graph](assets/graph.png)

-## Notes
+## Notes For Users
 - Avoid setting the `target_avg_cpu_utilization_for_scale_out` too high if your application takes a long time to start, as in this case the CPU is already high and might increase even further.
 Your users might notice some slowness until new replicas come live.
 - The cool-down period `cool_down_time_seconds` should be proportionate to the application start-up time to prevent the auto-scaler from scaling while replicas from previous scale-out operations are still in the startup phase.